RiccardoSamaritan/MinesweeperSDM2024/implementation_notes.md

   - remove the flag sprite once rightclicking on a cell marked as 'flagged'

 TBD
+- time counter
-- time and flag count
+- flag counter